 When to see a doctor

 People with schizotypal personality disorder are likely to seek help only at the urging of friends or family members.
 Or people with schizotypal personality disorder may seek help for another problem such as depression.
-If you suspect a friend or family member may have the disorder, you might gently suggest that the person seek medical attention, starting with a primary care physician or mental health provider.
+If you suspect that a friend or family member may have the disorder, you might gently suggest that the person seek medical attention, starting with a primary care doctor or mental health professional.

 If you need immediate help

 If you're concerned that you might harm yourself or someone else, go to an emergency room or call 911 or your local emergency number immediately.
-Or call a suicide hotline number.
+Or contact a suicide hotline.
 In the U.S., call or text 988 to reach the 988 Suicide & Crisis Lifeline, available 24 hours a day, seven days a week.
 Or use the Lifeline Chat.
 Services are free and confidential.

 Personality is the combination of thoughts, emotions and behaviors that makes you unique.
 It's the way you view, understand and relate to the outside world, as well as how you see yourself.
 Personality forms during childhood, shaped through an interaction of inherited tendencies and environmental factors.

-In normal development, children learn over time to accurately interpret social cues, and to respond to social situations appropriately and with flexibility.
-What exactly goes wrong for a person with schizotypal personality disorder isn't known for certain, but it's likely that changes in the way the brain functions and genetics may play a role.
+In normal development, children learn over time to appropriately interact with others, to interpret social cues, and to respond to social situations appropriately and with flexibility.
+What exactly goes wrong for a person with schizotypal personality disorder isn't known for certain, but it's likely that changes in the way the brain functions, genetics, environmental influences and learned behaviors may play a role.

 Your risk of schizotypal personality disorder may be greater if you have a relative who has schizophrenia or another psychotic disorder.

 People with schizotypal personality disorder are at an increased risk of: